COGS108/Overview/COGS108-Syllabus.md

 ### Academic integrity
 Don't cheat.
 Please review academic integrity policies here.

 YYou will work together on projects.
 You should help one another learn in general.
 Assignments and discussion labs should be completed individually, although you may seek help from your fellow students.
 However you may not give answers to each other at any time.
-THERE IS NO ASKING QUESTIONS OF EACH OTHER ON QUIZZES AND EXAMS!!
+In discussion labs its ok to be much more leading and provide more of the answer.
+In assignments you should be more careful about how much detail you are providing in your help to others.

 Examples of good collaboration on assignments:
 - Student posts non-working code to get help, others send a link to a good reference page in sklearn documentation, or point out the generic kind of mistake being made (e.g., you’ve messed up the order of operations).
 Nobody just writes the correct code for the student.